-With Expensive Headlamps, You’re Paying for Reliability
+With Expensive Headlamps, You’re Paying for Reliability and Safety

-I’m walking through dense rainforest on unmarked trails where there are leopards, bear, pythons, and probably a few things I’m not aware of that can hurt me.
+I’m walking through the dense rainforest on unmarked trails where there are leopards, bears, pythons, and probably a few things I’m not aware of that can hurt me.
 I would pay even more than I do for the best headlamps I can find.
 The best headlamp I can find is the Petzl Ultra Rush.
 It’s unbeatable.
 It’s the top of the top.
 They retail for $430 each.
 Nuts, right?
 I thought so until I began using it.
 Everything is perfect about this headlamp – for my uses.
 I find more reptiles, spiders, lizards, geckos, skinks, slow lorises, etc. I make more people happy on our field trips because they love the Ultra Rush and Nao+ headlamps we use.

 I don’t have any fear of my expensive headlamp stopping at 2 am. in a forest.
 None.
 The reliability of my Petzl headlamps has been outstanding for almost 18 months now.
 I’ve had four of them during this time, and we’ve used them hard.
 Some of them get worked almost daily.
 I’ve had no problems with them, and that’s why I HIGHLY recommend Petzl here on this site over any other brand.